Together we can lift each other up and create lasting change in Canada.

 Alright, so rewarding drivers for safe behaviour has shown to be effective – looks like we’re on to something!
 To confirm our hunch, we consulted traffic psychologist and risk consultant, Adriaan Heino, for his insights:

 “In order to achieve long lasting positive safety results you should consider the willingness of people to accept risk-reducing countermeasures.
-One way to strengthen this motivational aspect is by rewarding safe behavior.
+One way to strengthen this motivational aspect is by rewarding safe behaviour.
 This can be a bonus for driving without being at fault in an accident.
 Or by social approval by peers, for example for not drinking and driving”.

 Great – so rewarding makes total sense.
 But what about the notion of peer approval?
 Turns out: